-Top Colleges - Methodology
+Top Colleges by Major – Methodology

-To determine a major/program's rank, we calculated the weighted sum of its standardized scores.
-Given that ranking majors/programs (and colleges) is a statistically dubious endeavor and one that fails to emphasize the importance of fit, we chose to publish top colleges (for each major) alphabetically, rather than in rank order.
+**Given that ranking majors/programs (and colleges) is a statistically dubious endeavor and one that fails to emphasize the importance of fit, we chose to publish top colleges (for each major) alphabetically, rather than in rank order.